gustafsson96/american-the-office-quiz/README.md

 ![Screenshot of Quiz Page](/documentation/quizpage.png)

+* The game page displays a question with four clickable alternatives.
+When the user hovers over an alternative, an orange border is displayed.

-* **Score Counter**
+**Score Counter:**

+![Screenshot of score counter](/documentation/scorecounter.png)

 * At the top of the question container, the user can keep track of their score.
-As presented on the home page, a correct answer will give the user 10 points and the score counter will update accordingly.
+As presented on the home page, a correct answer will give the user 10 points and the score counter will be updated accordingly.

-![Screenshot of score counter](/documentation/scorecounter.png)

-* **Question and Alternatives**
+**Question and Alternatives:**

+![Screenshot of correct answer](/documentation/correct.png)

+![Screenshot of incorrect answer](/documentation/incorrect.png)

 * Below the score counter, the user will find the question with four clickable answer alternatives.
 If the user answers correctly, the alternative will turn green.
 If the user answer is incorrect, the alternative will turn red.
 After an answer alternative is clicked, the next question will show up automatically.
 There is a total of ten questions and the order in which they appear is random.

-![Screenshot of correct answer](/documentation/correct.png)
+**Question Counter:**

-![Screenshot of incorrect answer](/documentation/incorrect.png)
+![Screenshot of question counter](/documentation/questioncounter.png)

-* **Question Counter**

 * At the bottom of the questions container, the number of the current question is displayed.

-![Screenshot of question counter](/documentation/questioncounter.png)

 #### End Page

 ![Screenshot of end page](/documentation/endpage.png)

 * After the user has answered all ten questions, the end page will show up automatically.
 The end page will present the final score together with a sentence depending on what that score is (0-30 = "Hm.. not really a fan of The Office?", 40-70 = "You're pretty good at this!", and 80-100 = "Wow!
-Michael Scott would be proud!")
+Michael Scott would be proud!").
+*
 * On the end page, the user is also given the alternative to click either "Play Again" to restart the game or "Go Home" to go back to the home page.

 ### Features to Implement